ysyk2021/how-to-empower-employees-in-the-workplace-for-greater-engagement-and-job-satisfaction/src/chapter-1-3.md

-Introduction: Importance of Empowering Employees for Greater Engagement and Job Satisfaction
+Importance of Empowering Employees for Greater Engagement and Job Satisfaction
 ============================================================================================

 Employee empowerment is critical for creating a successful and engaged workforce.
 When employees feel empowered, they are more committed to their work, more productive, and more likely to stay with the organization long-term.
 In addition, empowered employees experience greater job satisfaction, which leads to greater overall well-being.